- Welcome to the Knowledge Base

 Here is where you can control some of the settings that affect all of your Users, including your Password Policies and Languages.

-Have you thought about how secure you want your users' passwords to be?
+This is where you can set minimum requirements for a password, and dictate how secure you want your users' passwords to be.
 By default a Workbooks password must:

 - be 8 or more characters in length.

 - use both upper and lower case alpha characters.

 - include at least one number and one special character (such as @ or #).

 If you prefer, you can refine these requirements to suit your security needs by navigating to Start > Configuration> Users & Security > Account Settings and changing the settings under Password Complexity.

 You can also control how frequently Users' passwords expire and whether or not passwords can be reused under Password Expiry.

 If a user's email account is compromised then the 'Forgot Password' mechanism can become a way to take over their Workbooks account.
 To protect against this risk, it is possible to disable the ‘forgot password’ function for your users.
 If this is feature is enabled then only a System Administrator will be able to reset a User’s password so be sure to ensure you have a robust process to reset your users' passwords.